awsdocs/amazon-sagemaker-developer-guide/doc_source/inference-recommender-prerequisites.md

       See the [Amazon SageMaker API Reference Guide](https://docs.aws.amazon.com/sagemaker/latest/APIReference/Welcome.html) for a full list of optional and required arguments you can pass to [https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateModelPackageGroup.html](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateModelPackageGroup.html)\.

-      Create a model package by specifying a Docker container that contains your inference code and the Amazon S3 location of your model artifacts and provide values for `InferenceSpecification`\. `InferenceSpecification` should contain information about inference jobs that can be run with models based on this model package, including the following:
+      Create a Model Package by specifying a Docker image that runs your inference code and the Amazon S3 location of your model artifacts and provide values for `InferenceSpecification`\. `InferenceSpecification` should contain information about inference jobs that can be run with models based on this Model Package, including the following:
-      + The Amazon ECR paths of containers that contain the inference code and model artifacts\.
+      + The Amazon ECR paths of images that run your inference code\.
-      + The instance types that the model package supports for transform jobs and real\-time endpoints used for inference\.
+      + \(Optional\) The instance types that the Model Package supports for transform jobs and real\-time endpoints used for inference\.
-      + The input and output content formats that the model package supports for inference\.
+      + The input and output content formats that the Model Package supports for inference\.

+      In addition, you must specify the following parameters when you create a model package:
+      + [Domain](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateModelPackage.html#sagemaker-CreateModelPackage-request-Domain): The machine learning domain of your model package and its components\.
+Common machine learning domains include computer vision and natural language processing\.
+      + [Task](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateModelPackage.html#sagemaker-CreateModelPackage-request-Task): The machine learning task your model package accomplishes\.
+Common machine learning tasks include object detection and image classification\.
+      + [SamplePayloadUrl](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateModelPackage.html#sagemaker-CreateModelPackage-request-SamplePayloadUrl): The Amazon Simple Storage Service \(Amazon S3\) path where the sample payload are stored\.
+This path must point to a single gzip compressed tar archive \(\.tar\.gz suffix\)\.
+      + [Framework](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_ModelPackageContainerDefinition.html#sagemaker-Type-ModelPackageContainerDefinition-Framework): The machine learning framework of the model package container image\.
+      + [FrameworkVersion](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_ModelPackageContainerDefinition.html#sagemaker-Type-ModelPackageContainerDefinition-FrameworkVersion): The framework version of the Model Package Container Image\.

+      If you provide an allow list of instance types to use to generate inferences in real\-time for the [SupportedRealtimeInferenceInstanceTypes](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_InferenceSpecification.html#sagemaker-Type-InferenceSpecification-SupportedRealtimeInferenceInstanceTypes), Inference Recommender will limit the search space for instance types during a `Default` job\.
+Use this parameter if you have budget constraints or know there's a specific set of instance types that can support your model and container image\.

       In a previous step we downloaded a pre\-trained ResNet18 model and stored it in an Amazon S3 bucket in a directory called `models`\.
-We retrieved a PyTorch \(v1\.6\.0\) Deep Learning Container inference image and stored the URI in a variable called `image_uri`\.
+We retrieved a PyTorch \(v1\.7\.1\) Deep Learning Container inference image and stored the URI in a variable called `image_uri`\.
 We use those variables in the following code sample where we define a dictionary used as input to the [https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateModelPackage.html](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateModelPackage.html) API\.

       ```
       # Provide the Amazon S3 URI of your compressed tarfile